-- Ensure that all team members (volunteers) have a copy of the Safeguarding Policy, understand it and act on it at all times, and ensure their 'volunteer contracts' are kept up to date. - Lead discussion of this policy document and any updates.
-Keep it fresh in volunteers' minds. - Help volunteers to be more effective by monitoring their work, discussing it with them if necessary and motivating them. - Carry out and document risk assessments (Appendix 21) of all activities.
-Point out health and safety issues to the Leadership Team and other relevant persons. - Ensuring children/venerable adults are returned to the care of an appropriate person.
-I.e parent or carer.
+- Ensure that all team members (volunteers) have a copy of the Safeguarding Policy, understand and act on it, and ensure their 'volunteer contracts' are kept up to date. - Lead discussion of the policy document and any updates.
+Keep it fresh in volunteers minds. - Help volunteers to be more effective by monitoring their work, discussing it with them if necessary and motivating them. - Carry out and document risk assessments of all activities.
+Point out health and safety issues to the Leadership Team and other relevant persons. - Ensuring children/ vulnerable adults are returned to the care of an appropriate person. i.e. parent or carer.